windowsair/elaphureLink/src/DbgCM/ReadMe.txt

 -	Implement debug unit detection and selection with target detection (JTAG/SWD) in SetupDbg.cpp module which controls the Setup dialogs (see TODO in functions: Update, OnSelchangeConfigUnit)
 -	Implement debug unit init/uninit and target detection in AGDI.cpp (see TODO in functions: InitTarget, StopTarget)
 -	Implement target reset in AGDI.cpp (see TODO in function ResetTarget)

-As already mentioned the driver provides a template with full ULINK2 functionality but it can be also easy stripped down when less functionality is required (for example if only SWD interface is supported and no JTAG …).
+As already mentioned the driver provides a template with full ULINK2 functionality but it can be also easy stripped down when less functionality is required (for example if only SWD interface is supported and no JTAG â€¦).